doorknob6/pfUI-turtle/README.md

 # pfUI-Turtle

-An extensions for [pfUI](https://github.com/shagu/pfUI) which adds a few skins for the [Turtle WoW server](https://turtle-wow.org/#/home) custom UI elements and implements custom behaviour for a few classes' skills.
+An extensions for [pfUI](https://github.com/shagu/pfUI) which adds a few skins for the [Turtle WoW server](https://turtle-wow.org/#/home) custom UI elements, implements custom behaviour for a few classes' skills and updates item sell data.
 If any skill is missing, please open an [issue](https://github.com/doorknob6/pfUI-turtle/issues/new/choose) to alert me to it.
 The latest version of pfUI is required.

 # Features